 The field of physics is concerned with the study of matter, energy, motion, and the interaction of material particles.
-It is a cornerstone science that attempts to explain at a fundamental level the concepts underlying phenomena important to the other physical sciences, to the biological sciences, and to engineering.
+It is a cornerstone science that attempts to explain at a fundamental level the concepts underlying phenomena important to other physical sciences, to biological sciences, and to engineering.
 One option for students with an interest in physics, but majoring in other areas, is the physics minor.

 Minimum number of credits required for the minor: 19